muneer78/muneer78.github.io/_posts/2021-12-19-company-messed-with-the-wrong-guy.md

 ---
 tags: work
-title: Company Messed With The Wrong Guy
+title: Company messed with the wrong guy
 date: 2021-12-19
 ---